MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingjob-retries-vb.md

-﻿---
+---
-Description: 'The Retries property is a value that indicates the number of times the fax service attempted to route an incoming fax when the initial routing attempt failed.' ms.assetid: '5a864bb4-4205-47bd-b370-0dbe048c4bb9'
+Description: The Retries property is a value that indicates the number of times the fax service attempted to route an incoming fax when the initial routing attempt failed. ms.assetid: 5a864bb4-4205-47bd-b370-0dbe048c4bb9
-title: 'FaxIncomingJob.Retries property'
+title: FaxIncomingJob.Retries property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingJob.Retries property